nathanthorell/sql-tools/README.md

-# mssql-tools
+# sql-tools

-A collection of utility tools for working with Microsoft SQL Server databases.
+A collection of utility tools for working with various dialects of SQL databases.

 ## Features